vovchenso/virtualtrips/README.md

  * Provide good documentation
  * Add tests your code
- * Display coordinates next to results
+ * Sort the results by the closest name match (however you feel that is best)
- * Sort the results by the closest name match
+ * Deploy it so it can be viewed and used online

 Good luck!